bdq460/bdq460/README.md

 - :raising_hand: I’m Klein
 - 🇨🇳 I’m from China
-- :moneybag: I'm looking for a job as software engineer
+- :moneybag: I'm looking for a job as a software engineer

 ### Some Statistics :eyeglasses: